halcy/Mastodon.py/docs/index.rst

 If async is True, the listener will listen on another thread and these methods will return a handle corresponding to the open connection.
-The connection may be closed at any time by calling its close() method.
+The connection may be closed at any time by calling the handles close() method, and the status of the connection can be verified calling is_alive() on the handle.

 The streaming functions take instances of `StreamListener` as a parameter.
 A `CallbackStreamListener` class that allows you to specify function callbacks